 At Frame & Frame, we’ve helped people, for over 65 years, face the challenges and questions that arise.
-We have seen families struggle to locate important health care or legal documents, argue over a loved ones intentions or wishes, and try to access financial accounts to continue to pay mortgages and other bills.
-That is why, we have invested in technology that makes all of this easier on you and your family.
+We have seen families struggle to locate important health care or legal documents, argue over the intentions or wishes of a loved one, and try to access financial accounts to continue to pay mortgages and other bills.
+That is why we have invested in technology that makes all of this easier on you and your family.

 Get Started Today!